 The Physics Frontier Center at the Joint Quantum Institute supports Summer Girls, an intensive, hands-on program that brings 9th- and 11th-grade girls to the University of Maryland's Department of Physics for two weeks of instruction, exploration and experiment.
 This is a free program open to all upcoming 9th, 11th and 12th graders, and we receive applications from a diverse group of young females* with one thing in common--- the desire to learn more about physics.
 No prior physics knowledge is necessary but applicants are required to write a statement explaining why they would like to attend this program.
+Check back in the Spring of 2014 for application information.

 9th Grade Program